YuuyWei/mywiki/update_your_fork_repository_to_the_origin.md

     1. go to the directory of the repository.
     2. `git fetch upstream` to check the update of upstream.
     3. `git checkout master` to switch to master.
-    4. `git merge upstream/master` to merge the master and the upstream/master.
+    4. `git merge upstream/master` to merge the master & the upstream/master.
     5. `git push -u origin` to push to the forked repository.